 Icelandic Food to Experience in Reykjavik

-We all know that one of the best ways to get to know about a country’s culture is through its traditional cuisine.
+Book food tours in Reykjavik are among the best ways to get to know about the culture, through its traditional cuisine.
 So why not take a look at the top 10 local Icelandic foods to experience in Reykjavik:

 Skyr (Icelandic Yogurt)